-1. All new parking lots in Groups 1 and 2 shall be constructed of asphaltic concrete paving.
+- 1. All new parking lots in Groups 1 and 2 will be constructed of asphaltic concrete paving. - 2.
+Porous paving may be considered on a case-by-case basis.

-- 2. Porous paving may be considered on a case basis. - 3.
-Cost-effectively provide light-colored concrete to reduce heat island effect; otherwise install asphaltic concrete paving.
+- 3. Cost-effectively provide light-colored concrete to reduce heat island effect; otherwise install asphaltic concrete paving.
 Dirt, gravel, and grass lots are not allowed. - 4.
 Use consistent striping, angles and stall sizes in all parking areas. - 5.
-All parking shall be marked with white stripes of paint or applied vinyl coatings.
-Red or yellow markings shall only be used for safety purposes and must be kept to a minimum.
-All lines shall be four inches (4") wide.
+All parking will be marked with white stripes of paint or applied vinyl coatings.
+Red or yellow markings will only be used for safety purposes and must be kept to a minimum.
+All lines will be four inches (4") wide.